AbdurRehmanKhan-ARK/PROGRAMMING-FUNDAMENTALS-LAB-PROJECT/README.md

 ## 🧾 Final Words

 | What started as a simple lab assignment in the Programming Fundamentals course soon evolved into a full-fledged simulation of a real-world reservation system.
-| Through this journey, we didn't just write C code — we developed critical thinking, debugged with patience, and designed systems with structure and purpose.
+| Through this journey, we didn't just write C code, we developed critical thinking, debugged with patience, and designed systems with structure and purpose.
-| Every module — from flight management to user bookings — taught us the value of logic, clarity, and clean architecture in programming.
+| Every module, from flight management to user bookings, taught us the value of logic, clarity, and clean architecture in programming.
-| This project was not only about learning syntax but about learning how to **think like programmers**, and more importantly, how to work like a team.
+| This project was not only about learning syntax but about learning how to **_think like programmers in real-life_**, and more importantly, how to work like a team.

-| 🛫 *This Airline Reservation System is a symbol of our foundation — the first real step toward building software that solves problems.*
+| 🛫 *This Airline Reservation System is a symbol of our foundation, the first real step toward building software that solves problems.*
-| 💡 *Where menus met memory, and loops met logic — this project helped us evolve from coding students into budding developers.*
+| 💡 *Where input met logic, and loops met logic,  this project helped us evolve from coding students into aspiring developers.*

 ---